matwerber1/aws-appsync-lambda-layer-node/README.md

 2. If you modify data directly in a backend, the change will not be picked up by any subscriptions that clients have with AppSync.

-## Usage
+## Deployment

 1. Clone this repo

 2. Run `./deploy.sh` to create the layer **and** a demo Lambda function; if you don't want the demo function, just remove it from `template.yaml`.

+## Example

-3. Import the helper, initialize the client, and invoke your endpoint:
+Import the helper layer to an AWS Lambda function, initialize the client, and invoke your endpoint:

 ```js
 const AppSyncHelper = require('appsync-helper');